JuliaLang/julia/doc/manual/parallel-computing.rst

 is not required on fetched ``Future``\ s.
 Explicitly calling ``finalize`` results in an immediate message sent to the remote node to go ahead and remove its reference to the value.

+Once finalized, a reference becomes invalid and cannot be used in any further calls.

 Shared Arrays
 -------------